E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 ::

-  mpifort -c -cpp format_history.f90 `/home/user/sionlib/bin/sionconfig --cflags --f77 --mpi --threadsafe --64`
+  mpifort -c -cpp format_history_sion.f90 `/home/user/sionlib/bin/sionconfig --cflags --f77 --mpi --threadsafe --64`
-  mpifort -o format_history-sion.exe format_history.o `/home/user/sionlib/bin/sionconfig --libs --f77 --mpi --threadsafe --64`
+  mpifort -o format_history_sion.exe format_history_sion.o `/home/user/sionlib/bin/sionconfig --libs --f77 --mpi --threadsafe --64`

 and the executable must be in the same directory of the history.sion file.
 It is assumed that SIONlib_ has been installed in the `/home/user/sionlib/`